DFE-Digital/accessibility-issues-statements/README.md

 This guide explains how to get the application running locally for development.

 >   We recommend you read these instructions through before attempting to deploy this product.
 >
 >   If you need assistance, contact design.ops@education.gov.uk for help.
 (We respond between Monday to Friday 9am to 5pm usually within 1 working day)
+>
+>   We know it's not perfect and theres things we can improve, so please contribute, fork, and raise issues.
+We'll continute to work and improve this product

 ### Prerequisites